 The game will first ask for the difficulty level.
 After the difficulty level is selected, the game will start with the player’s move.

 When the current game ends, a message that tells “You lost!” or “You won!” will be displayed on the screen depending on the outcome.
 Then, the player will be asked if she/he wants to play the game once more or wants to exit the game.
 If the player chooses to play once more, the above actions will repeat starting from choosing the difficulty level again.
 If the player decides to exit, the program will end.

-Project Deliverables

-1. You should submit your source code.
-Your source code should be commented.

-2. You should include a text file named README that explains how to compile your source code and how to run it.
-Your README file should include an author section that has your name in it.
-It should also have a version section which lists the current version of your program, such as version 1.0.

-3. Although not needed, you may include a binary, but your code will be tested whether it compiles and runs correctly.

-Tips for the Project

-1. You may use ASCII characters _, |, W, P, T to represent maze square boundaries, walls, the policeman and the thief, respectively when drawing the game platform to screen.

-2. You can represent the maze by a 16x16 two-dimensional array.
-Each position in the array may represent either an empty square, a wall, the policeman or the thief.

-3. You can use system("clear") command to clear the screen when refreshing the maze.